lancedb/lancedb/python/CONTRIBUTING.md

 ## Project layout

 The Python package is a wrapper around the Rust library, `lancedb`.
+We use [pyo3](https://pyo3.rs/) to create the bindings between Rust and Python.

 * `src/`: Rust bindings source code
 * `python/lancedb`: Python package source code